parrot-stream/docker-zookeeper/README.md

     docker pull parrotstream/zookeeper:3.4.8

 Run with Docker Compose:

     docker-compose -p parrot up

-Setting the project name to *parrot* with the **-p** option is useful to share the named data volumes created by containers started with other Parrot docker-compose.yml configurations.
+Setting the project name to *parrot* with the **-p** option is useful to share the network created by containers started with other Parrot docker-compose.yml configurations.

 ### Available tags: